World Modeling for Autonomous Wheel Loaders: Wheel loader world models

 \subsection{Delimitations}

-The predictor models developed in this paper are limited to a single type of soil, namely gravel, which is assumed to be homogeneous.
-However, the learning process of the predictor models can be repeated for any other soil type supported by the simulator.
-A more general but computationally costly approach would be to train a predictor model that takes soil parameters as part of the input.
+The predictor models developed in this paper are limited to a single type of soil, gravel, which was assumed to be homogeneous.
+However, the process of learning world models is applicable to any other soil type supported by the simulator.

 This paper does not consider soil spillage on the ground after breaking out with an overfilled bucket.
-Spillage would affect subsequent performance, either by loss in control precision or traction, or by the need to clear the ground.
-In this paper, the word ``loading'' means the bucket-filling phase, including approaching the pile straight ahead and reversing in the opposite direction after the breakout, following the definition in \cite{lindmark2018computational}.
-To account for complete full loading performance, one should incorporate the V-cycle manoeuver, emptying the bucket into the load receiver, and clearing spillage from the ground.
+Spillage would affect subsequent performance, either by causing a loss in control precision or traction or by requiring the ground to be cleared.
+In this paper, ``loading'' refers to the bucket-filling phase, including approaching the pile straight ahead and reversing in the opposite direction after the breakout, following the definition in \cite{lindmark2018computational}.
+To account for the full loading performance, one should incorporate the V-cycle manoeuver, emptying the bucket into the load receiver, and clearing spillage from the ground.